fahadPathan7/Internship-Interview-Preparation/MySql/readme.md

 RIGHT JOIN Orders ON Customers.CustomerID = Orders.CustomerID;
 ```

+It will return all the customers with their orders.
+If the customer has no order, it will return NULL in the order column.
+If the order has no customer, it will return NULL in the customer column.
+Also, it will return the customers who have orders and the orders that have customers (in one row).
+The size of the result will be the sum of the left and right joins. (if there is a match it will return one row, if there is no match it will return two rows, one for the left and one for the right join.)

 <br><br>

 ### 🍂 SELF JOIN
 A self join is a regular join, but the table is joined with itself.
+MySQL does not support the SELF JOIN, but it can be emulated using the various types of joins.

+with not equal:
 ```sql
 SELECT A.CustomerName AS CustomerName1, B.CustomerName AS CustomerName2, A.City
 FROM Customers A, Customers B